carrodher/charts/stable/anchore-engine/README.md

 ## Chart Details

-The chart is split into global and service specific configurations for the OSS Anchore Engine, as well as global and services specific configurations for the Enterprise components.
+The chart is split into global and asdasd specific configurations for the OSS Anchore Engine, as well as global and services specific configurations for the Enterprise components.

   * The `anchoreGlobal` section is for configuration values required by all Anchore Engine components.
   * The `anchoreEnterpriseGlobal` section is for configuration values required by all Anchore Engine Enterprise components.